Jinxed (2013 film): Plot

 Meg is horrified when she discovers what has happened and arrives at his house to witness his house getting ransacked by an angry monkey.
-Ivy answers the door, and upon learning that the bad luck came from Meg giving Brett the coin, she grows angry.
-Meg manages to convince Ivy that she never intended for this to happen and Ivy realizes she's always been mean to Meg since her cursed accidents affected her as well but realizes that it's not Meg's fault.
+Ivy answers the door and gets angry upon learning that the bad luck came from Meg giving Brett the coin.
+Meg manages to convince Ivy that she never intended for this to happen, and Ivy realizes she's always been mean to Meg since her cursed accidents affected her as well but realizes that it's not Meg's fault.
 The two race to the closing ceremony, where Brett gives Meg the coin back.
-She then gets struck by lightning and almost falls off a flag tower but is saved by Brett, who then kisses her.
+She gets struck by lightning and almost falls off a flag tower but is saved by Brett, who kisses her.

-Afterwards, Meg and Ivy become best friends and she and Brett are dating.
-Meg goes to science camp after all and accidentally invents a potion that grows hair on bald heads.
-She puts back Tommy's diary with the coin after reading in the last part that Tommy, due to his bad luck, meets his beautiful wife at the hospital and throws his coin into the fountain causing a flood.
+Afterward, Meg and Ivy become best friends, and she and Brett start dating.
+Meg goes to science camp and accidentally invents a potion that grows hair on bald heads.
+She puts Tommy's diary back with the coin after reading in the last part that Tommy, due to his bad luck, meets his beautiful wife at the hospital and throws his coin into the fountain, causing a flood.
 Even so, he believes that it's the attitude that counts.

-Meg and her family go on vacation to visit the Grand Canyon and end up causing more bad luck, with Ivy and Brett running for their lives, but laughing about it.
+Meg and her family go on vacation to visit the Grand Canyon and cause more bad luck with Ivy and Brett running for their lives but laughing about it.

+The Murphys' family name, Murphy, is a play-on-words to Murphy's law, an adage stating that "Anything that can go wrong will go wrong."